-The transition from being "very French" into a modern high-profile house was really set in motion in 2005 with the opening of Maison Guerlain where whole new perfume lines were announced.
+The transition from being "very French" into an international high-profile brand was really set in motion in 2005 with the opening of Maison Guerlain where whole new perfume lines were announced.
 In step with the market's increasing interest in luxury, Guerlain's creative speed has accelerated considerably over the past two decades, from one perfume every four years to ten new formulas annually.
-After some difficult years Guerlain has found its way, not least with the worldwide launch in 2012 of La Petite Robe Noire which has become one of the best-selling perfumes on the market.
-In 2009, in the wake of the financial crisis, Guerlain worked out a vast development plan that included a revived image of the flagship perfume Shalimar, a higher and more communicative visibility on social media, a strengthened position in China, Russia and the Middle East, an extensive renovation of Maison Guerlain and an overall ambition to be the leading perfume brand in Paris ahead of Dior and Chanel.
+After some difficult years Guerlain has found its way, not least with the worldwide launch in 2012 of La Petite Robe Noire, which since then has spawned a number of flankers.
+In 2009, in the wake of the financial crisis, Guerlain worked out a vast development plan that included a revived image of the flagship perfume Shalimar, a higher and more communicative visibility on social media, a strengthened position in China, Russia and the Middle East, an extensive renovation of Maison Guerlain, and an overall ambition to be the leading perfume brand in Paris ahead of Dior and Chanel.
 According to Guerlain's president, Laurent Boillot, there's a potential for having between twenty-five and thirty Guerlain boutiques inside Paris, and he wants Guerlain to be "the haute couture of perfumery".

-However, meeting the complex demands of today's luxury market while staying creative isn't an easy job.
+However, meeting the complex demands of today's mass market while staying creative isn't an easy job.
 "Today, we are sitting on two chairs — the heritage chair, and the new chair — and both feel somewhat uncomfortable," says Thierry Wasser.

 Aqua Allegoria.
 The Aqua Allegoria collection was started in 1999 and gained instant success as "simpler forms of Guerlain".
 This line is particularly dear to its initial architect, the botanical enthusiast Jean-Paul Guerlain, because taken as a whole, it imitates "a walk in the garden" with its olfactory impressions from various flowers, herbs and fruits.
 Two new Allegoria eaux are launched each spring, to date thirty-six in total, but only Herba Fresca and Pamplelune from the first batch proved successful enough to retain in the catalogue.